influxdata/community-templates/downsampling/README.md

 `./influx apply -f buckets.yml -f dashboard.yml -f monitoring_task.yml`

 This will lay the foundation for the other parts of this template.
-Next, choose a directory for the specific Telegraf input plugin metrics you are interested in downsampling.
-If you don't see the plugin listed, why not add your own?
+Next, choose either the all plugins approach or a directory for the specific Telegraf input plugin metrics you are interested in downsampling.
+If you don't see the plugin listed, open a PR and add it.

 You can then add the downsampling tasks using the following command:

 `./influx apply -f default_inputs/downsampling_tasks.yml`

-You can also host the telegraf config if you like but it will probably be more useful to compare that to your telegraf input already configured and make any adjustments.
+You can also host the telegraf config in InfluxDB if you like but it will probably be more useful to compare that to your telegraf inputs already configured and make any adjustments.
 If you do want to use the Telegraf Configs provided, you will need to set `$INFLUX_TOKEN` and `$INFLUX_ORG` env variables.

 - This can be found on the `Load Data` > `Tokens` page in your browser: `export INFLUX_TOKEN=TOKEN`
 - Your Organization name can be found on the Settings page in your browser: `export INFLUX_ORG=my_org`